 I would love to see this franchise brought back as just an old-fashioned dungeon crawler, except, you know, the gameplay isn’t god awful and you can actually tell what things are supposed to be.

-There was a time where I could ollie and manual my way to besting nearly any other Tony Hawk player I came in contact with.
+There was a time when I could ollie and manual my way to besting nearly any other Tony Hawk player I came in contact with.

 Never before or since has skateboarding been so well translated into video games.
-Not to mention the killer soundtrack on the first release in the franchise.
+Not to mention the killer soundtrack for the first release in the franchise.

 While there’s a lot that could be done — add a career mode where you can compete in the X Games or the Olympics, a vert ramp mode, etc. — I just crave that super fun, to the point/let’s see how many times I can spin around gameplay that the first two or three entries provided.

-While there was an entry in this series as recently as 2015, it was hastily put together before Tony Hawk's licensing deal with Activision expired, and, well, it sucked.
-It doesn't count.
+While there was an entry in this series as recently as 2020, it was basically a reskin of the first two for newer consoles.
+It doesn’t count.

 I want to revisit the glory days of the first Pro Skater.
-Keep it simple, keep it fun, keep it rockin'.
+Keep it simple, keep it fun.